apify/llama-hub/loader_hub/apify/dataset/README.md

 which provides an [ecosystem](https://apify.com/store) of more than a thousand ready-made apps called *Actors* for various scraping, crawling, and extraction use cases.

-This loader loads documents from [Apify dataset](https://docs.apify.com/platform/storage/dataset).
+This loader loads documents from an [Apify dataset](https://docs.apify.com/platform/storage/dataset).

 ## Usage

-Here's an example usage of the ApifyDataset.
+Here's an example usage of the ApifyDataset loader.

 ```python
 from llama_index import download_loader